-Lithium-ion batteries degrade when rapidly charged at ambient temperatures under 50 degrees Fahrenheit because, rather than the lithium ions smoothly being inserted into the carbon anodes, the lithium deposits in spikes on the anode surface.
+Lithium-ion batteries degrade when rapidly charged at ambient temperatures under 50 degrees Fahrenheit (10 degrees Celsius) because, rather than the lithium ions smoothly being inserted into the carbon anodes, the lithium deposits in spikes on the anode surface.
 This lithium plating reduces cell capacity, but also can cause electrical spikes and unsafe battery conditions.

 Batteries heated above the lithium plating threshold, whether by external or internal heating, will not exhibit lithium plating.

 The researchers had previously developed their battery to charge at 50 degrees F in 15 minutes.
 Charging at higher temperatures would be more efficient, but long periods of high heat also degrade the batteries.

 “Fast charging is the key to enabling the widespread introduction of electric vehicles,” said Wang.

 Wang and his team realized that if the batteries could heat up to 140 degrees F (60 degrees C) for only 10 minutes and then rapidly cool to ambient temperatures, lithium spikes would not form and heat degradation of the battery would also not occur.
 They report their results in the October 30, 2019, issue of Joule.

 “Taking this battery to the extreme of 60 degrees Celsius (140 degrees F) is forbidden in the battery arena,” said Wang.
 “It is too high and considered a danger to the materials and would shorten battery life drastically.”